Why the cover to Closer upset Joy Division fans

 Saville explained that Joy Division manager Rob Gretton brough the band to see him to discuss the artwork while they were making the LP: "I hadn’t heard anything they’d recorded so I said ‘I’ll show you what I’ve seen recently that has thrilled me’."
 He then showed the band the spread of photos by Wolff that covered several pages in the magazine: “I thought the band would laugh, but they were enthralled.
 They said ‘We’ - that’s ‘we’ - ‘like that one’.

-The image made the cover, together with a font chosen by Saville, a thin white border and printed on soft white card, “like paper used in engraving”, as the designer said.
+The image made the cover, together with a font chosen by Saville, a simple white border and was printed on soft white card, “like paper used in engraving”, as the designer said.
 Another photo from the magazine, of a grieving angel sculpture in the same cemetery, was included on the sleeve of the 12” edition of Love Will Tear Us Apart.
+The 7" of the single featured the title of the song stamped into a sheet of metal - which looked like nothing less than a gravestone.

 After the death of Ian Curtis, Saville suddenly realised the implications: “Tony Wilson broke the news to me and I said, ‘We have a problem.
 The album cover has a tomb on it’.